-Google Play Services: What are they, and how do they keep you secure?
+Google Play Services: What are they, and how do they keep your Android phone safe?

 Google Play Services was announced in 2014 as a way to introduce new features to Android phones in a way that didn't require a firmware update.
 That's because back in 2014, before the days of monthly security patches, even the best Android phones were often left waiting months for crucial fixes.
 And forcing users to wait for a full firmware update to protect against malicious apps or tweak the way Google features worked was less than ideal.

 So there are benefits for everyone.
 Developers get important APIs that work across the vast majority of the active Android user base.
 (At the time of writing, every device since 5.0 Lollipop supports the "current" Google Play Services version.)
 Users, in turn, benefit from this through new features and security fixes, even if they're not running the latest OS version.
-And for Google, Play Services acts as insurance against the rise of "forked" Android, as we've seen recently through the difficulties faced by Huawei.
+And for Google, Play Services acts as insurance against the rise of "forked" Android, as we've seen through the difficulties faced by Huawei when it was blacklisted a few years ago.

 More than just an app